Narayana108/awesome-privacy/README.md

 - [Firefox](https://www.mozilla.org/en-US/firefox/new/)
 - [Brave](https://brave.com/) - Really nice browser for normies, doesnt need configuration
 - [bromite](https://www.bromite.org/)
-- [Tor Browser](https://www.torproject.org) - Most secure browser, all traffic is encryptep over the tor network
+- [Tor Browser](https://www.torproject.org) - Most secure browser, all traffic is encrypted over the tor network

 ## Browser Extensions
 > Be careful with addons.
 You cannot trust them but you also cannot use a browser without them.
 (Maybe the Tor browser)